 1917: Women in the Netherlands are granted the right to stand for election.

-1918: The United Kingdom gives a full vote to women of age 30 and older and men age 21 and older.
+1918: The United Kingdom gives a full vote to some women -- over 30, with property qualifications or a UK university degree -- and to all men age 21 and older.

 1918: Canada gives women the vote in most provinces by federal law.
 Quebec is not included.
 Native women were not included.